1) This 1972 shot is NEARLY at the same perspective as

 Alert Team).
 He replaced

-SSgt Sullivan when Sully when to QRF leader.
+SSgt Sullivan when Sully went to QRF leader.
 My

 up.
 On Mac's you can see the muzzle of the XM-148